vignesh-deltaforge/valleyair/README.md

 ### 3. **Conversational RAG Chatbot**
 - **User query** enters the LangGraph workflow (see below).
+- **QueryClassifierTool**: Classifies the query as 'air_quality' or 'general' for conditional routing.
 - **QueryContextAgent**: Rewrites the query and generates BM25 keywords.
 - **SpecializedRetrievalAgent**: Retrieves relevant docs using both BM25 and vector search, then reranks with a cross-encoder.
+- **AirQualityAgent**: For air quality queries, validates location, fetches Open-Meteo data, and streams both a chart and a synthesized answer.
 - **ResponseSynthesisAgent**/**StreamingResponseSynthesisAgent**: Synthesizes a concise, helpful answer using the LLM and retrieved context, with streaming support for the UI.

 ---